 In late 2019, Chase ran a successful Kickstarter campaign, raising 129% of his original goal of $1,500, for Unfall to be printed in bulk on CD, rather than released digital/streaming only.
 The additional funds raised went towards creating an extensive lyric booklet for the CD release, with each song receiving a dedicated panel in the booklet.
 Chase hired a painter to create a unique backdrop for each page, giving each song a vibrant color and texture that matches its sound, style, and theme.

 In keeping with his passion for community and collaboration, Chase crafted this seemingly “solo” album with the help of what he called the “Album Focus Group” — a collection of friends, musicians, and industry insiders — who helped him select which of his songs should be on the record and advised him in which songs needed re-working.
 Out of the nearly 20 song demos in consideration to be officially recorded and released, the Focus Group had a surprising amount of unanimity concerning which songs deserved to make the final cut.
 For example, most members agreed that “Programming the Soul” should be on the album and didn’t need any changes from its original version.
 However, some songs proved to be considerably divisive, such as “Humanizer,” which was a favorite to some and least favorite to others, prompting a series of lyrical updates to be made.
 Other songs made it through the process virtually unscathed (“Honest Tree”), while some songs are at times unrecognizable from their original demos (“Cave”).
-Meanwhile, there were enough songs that so nearly made the cut for Unfall, with budgetary restrictions being the main reason the album could be no longer than ten tracks, that Chase has hopes to record and release a B-sides EP later in 2020.
+Meanwhile, with plenty of songs that didn’t make the cut for Unfall, alongside new songs being written all the time, Tremaine plans on releasing new sets of music every year, with his sophomore album due in early 2021.